José Luis Sampedro: Biography

-After the war he obtained work as a customs officer in Santander before moving to Madrid, where, in 1944 he married Elizabeth Pellicer before completing his university studies in Economics in 1947, winning, in the process, the award of an "Extraordinary Prize".
+After the war, he obtained work as a customs officer in Santander before moving to Madrid, where, in 1944, he married Isabel Pellicer before completing his university studies in Economics in 1947, winning, in the process, the award of an "Extraordinary Prize".

-Thereafter he started working with a major Spanish financial institution at that moment, the Banco Exterior de España whilst also teaching at the university.
-In 1955 he became the professor of Economic policy at the Complutense University of Madrid, which post he held until 1969, combining teaching with various positions in the Banco Exterior de España, where he reached the post of deputy general manager.
+Thereafter, he started working with a major Spanish financial institution at that moment, the Banco Exterior de España, whilst also teaching at the university.
+In 1955, he became the professor of Economic policy at the Complutense University of Madrid, which post he held until 1969, combining teaching with various positions in the Banco Exterior de España, where he reached the post of deputy general manager.
 Meanwhile, he published academic works about the post economic reality and structural analysis and the European future of Spain and also wrote his first theatrical play A place to live (1955).